Maine Coon Cat Depression: Signs, Causes & How To Help Your Cat

 Age And Physical Limitations

-Older cats often have slower metabolisms, may suffer from joint pain, reduced mobility, sensory degradation (vision, hearing), which limit their ability to engage in play, grooming, or exploring.
+Older cats often have slower metabolisms, may suffer from joint pain, reduced mobility, and sensory degradation (vision, hearing), which limit their ability to engage in play, grooming, or exploring.

 When a cat can’t do what it used to, it may appear depressed because its capabilities are restricted, and that restriction reduces pleasure and social contact.